PowerDNS/pdns/docs/backends/ldap.rst

 ``ldap-binddn``
 ^^^^^^^^^^^^^^^

-(default "") : Path to the object to authenticate against.
-Should only be used, if the LDAP server doesn't support anonymous binds and with the "simple" authmethod.
+(default empty) : Path to the object to authenticate against.
+Should only be used if the LDAP server doesn't support anonymous binds and with the "simple" authmethod.

 .. _setting-ldap-secret: